NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Normal-Splines-Method.md

 ....

-## Quadratic Programming in Hilbert space.
-Part I.
+## Quadratic Programming in Hilbert space

 Here an algorithm for finding a normal solution of linear inequalities system in Hilbert space is described.
 An original version of this algorithm was developed by V. Gorbunov and published in [3].
 A modified version of that algorithm was presented in [6].